YANGCHIHUNG/LTspice-4-bit-Carry-Lookahead-Adder/README.md

   <img src="images/Simulation Waveform Plot.png" alt="Simulation Waveform Plot" width="30%">
 </p>

+## Course Information

+This repository is an assignment for the course "Advanced VLSI Design" at National Chung Hsing University.

 This project contains the implementation of a 4-bit Carry Lookahead Adder (CLA) using LTspice.
 The files included are:

 - `4-bit-CLA.asc`: The schematic diagram of the logic gates.